-This option provides a solution to the most obvious anomalies of communities split by boundaries within the built-up area of Bridport, as identified in section 7 above.
+Whilst not the preferred option of the Town Council, this option provides a solution to the most obvious anomalies of communities split by boundaries within the built-up area of Bridport, as identified in section 7 above.
 It provides for good governance and public services through a single council serving the expanded Bridport parish, and enhances the democratic process in the areas newly incorporated into the parish.
+However, in accommodating those changes we recognise that we risk creating new anomalies for future generations that may undermine the veracity of the process in some respects.